substratusai/runbooks/docs/installation.md

 ```
 install/
+  Dockerfile  # Packages all installation dependencies.
-  scripts/    # Helper scripts for streamlining the install process into single commands.
+  scripts/    # Helper scripts for streamlining the install process.
-  terraform/  # Stands up a cluster and supporting infrastructure (such as buckets, image resgistries, etc.).
+  terraform/  # Provisions a cluster and supporting infrastructure (buckets, image registries, etc.).
   kubernetes/ # Installs custom resources, controllers, etc. into a running cluster.
 ```